metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 ^^^^^^^^^^^^^^^^^^

-When a :term:`task` is run cylc creates a directory for the :term:`job` to run in, this is called the :term:`work directory`.
+When a :term:`task` is run cylc creates a directory for the :term:`job` to run in.
+This is called the :term:`work directory`.

-By default the work directory is in a directory structure under the :term:`cycle point` and the :term:`task` name:
+By default the work directory is located in a directory structure under the relevant :term:`cycle point` and :term:`task` name:

 .. code-block:: sub